moov-io/customers/docs/README.md

 #### Account Validation
 In order to use an account for ACH transactions, it will need to be validated.
 This ensures access and authorization to the financial instrument.
 This project supports the following strategies that can be used for account validation:

-* micro-deposits - two deposits of less than $0.50 (and an optional withdraw) transferred to the customer's bank account
+* `micro-deposits` - Two deposits of less than $0.25 (and an optional withdraw) transferred to the customer's bank account
-* instant - some vendors like Plaid, MX, and Yodelee provide the ability to verify a customer's bank account instantly using their online banking credentials
+* `instant` - Vendors like Plaid and MX provide the ability to verify a customer's bank account instantly using their online banking credentials

 See more information on [how account validation strategies work](./account-validation.md).